Reports

 1. You need to create a support case through AU's service portal to have a unit added.
 AU Pure cannot add units directly in Pure.

-2. When the unit has been synchronized into Pure, it must be related to the relevant authors on the publications.
+2. When the unit has been synchronized into Pure, it must be related to the relevant authors on the specific publications.
 Then, it is possible to include the unit in reports.

 NB: When AU Pure validates the publications, the publication's authors are only affiliated with the organisational units stated on the publication.
 This means that a center is only related to an author if it stated directly on the publication.